isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }
     // ... use val ...

-This style unfortunately leads to uninitialized variable.
+This style unfortunately leads to uninitialized variables.
 A facility [structured bindings](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0144r1.pdf) to deal with that will become available in C++17.

     [val, error_code] = do_something();